implico/frontend-starter/README.md

 <br>
 ## Source maps
 Source maps allow you to bind concatenated/minified/compiled dist JS and SASS code with your src resources.
+Inspected elements and JS console messages will lead you to the actual source files, like SASS scripts.
 Follow these instructions to configure mapping:

 1. Open Chrome Dev Tools.
 2. Click the Sources tab, right click on the dir structure on the left and choose Add folder to workspace.
 Choose the `app/src` folder and confirm permission (alternatively drag & drop the folder to the console).